 Should the LPA be minded to approve this development, the County Council would seek planning obligation contributions from this development to fund measures that support sustainable transport.
 It is acknowledged that a number of measures provided under proposed s278 highway works support sustainable development.
-However, it is considered that further sustainable measures may be necessary to promote and support sustainable development, particularly in respect of public transport.
-Until agreement has been reached on the Transport Assessment the LHA is unable to provide full details on the request for planning obligations relating to highways and transport.
+However, it is considered that further sustainable measures may be necessary to promote and support sustainable development has been reached on the Transport Assessment the LHA is unable to provide full details on the request for planning obligations relating to highways and transport.
 The planning obligations are expected to cover: